alvarogarcia7/bank-kata-kotlin/README.md

 team consensus indicates left and right for these meanings.

 Also, it's strage to see an `Either<T,T>` where both `T` are the same.
+It's possible that this is caused by having the state machine implicitly (inheriting from a common class) + the Either.

 #### Thunks